CAPE - Required Examination

 Above 492 - See Advisor

 After viewing your test score, contact your academic advisor so you may register for the appropriate class.
 Incoming freshmen should indicate the appropriate course on their POUNCE Course Preference Form.
-French and Spanish degree concentration students should contact the Department of World Languages and Cultures Chair, Dr. Peggy Elliott at email@example.com.
+French and Spanish degree concentration students should contact the Department of World Languages and Cultures Chair, Dr. Libby Murphy at firstname.lastname@example.org.

 CLEP (College Level Examination Program)